 2013 - the addition of the six metal masts of the Wyoming evocation were completed.
 The sculpture is 444’ long and the largest in New England.
 Maine Maritime Museum is named one of the top maritime museums in the world by Maritime Insights, a maritime industry publication.

 2014 - in 2014 as a result of a generous bequest,the Kenneth D. Kramer Blacksmith Shop exhibit was constructed on the site of the original Percy & Small blacksmith shop, which was destroyed by fire in 1913.
 The museum is again named one of the world’s top maritime museums by Destinations Travel magazine.

 2015 - after 30 years since its original installation, the museum completely redesigned and expanded the content of its Lobstering & the Maine Coast exhibit to tell the full “trap to table” story of the Maine lobster industry.

-In late 2015, six high-intensity focused-beam lights were installed at the base of each mast of the Wyoming evocation, for festive evening lighting of the masts during the winter months.
+In late 2015, six high-intensity focused-beam lights were installed at the base of each mast of the Wyoming evocation, for evening lighting of the masts.